 Parent Notes - Whenever a student of compulsory school age is absent without the permission of the person in charge of the school, the parent/guardian of the student will report and explain in writing the cause of such absence or tardy to the appropriate school personnel.
 This note should be provided to the school within three days upon the student's return to school.
-The principal or designee has the authority, within the guidelines of the law, to determine if an absence is excused or unexcused.
+The principal or designee has the authority: within the guidelines of the law, to determine if an absence is excused or unexcused.

 Make-Up Work - Parents and students with absences are responsible for making arrangements with the teacher to make up work and assignments missed while absent.
 Students with excused absences will be allowed to make up work for full credit.
-Students with unexcused absences will be allowed to make up work with a minimum of 70% credit.
 All missed work is due within a reasonable amount of time following the return to school (two days for each day absent) with the following exceptions:

-- Test or exams assigned prior to absence will be taken on the day the student returns to school - Work assigned prior to absence will be taken on the day the student returns to school - Long-term assignments and projects must be turned in on the day the student returns to school - Students checking in or out on the day a long-term assignment is due must turn the assignment in by the end of that school day to be accepted as on time - Teacher extends due date
+- Test or exams assigned prior to absence will be taken on the day the student returns to school.
+Work assigned prior to the absence will be taken on the day the student returns to school.
+Long-term assignments and projects must be turned in on the day the student returns to school.
+Students checking in or out on the day a long-term assignment is due must turn the assignment in by the end of that school day to be accepted as on time. - Teacher extends due date.